With Treatment

 Services provided:

-A+ Counseling Center is a residential substance abuse rehabilitation center in Fort Washington, Maryland that is located in the 20744 zip code.
-A+ Counseling Center provides Case management, Recovery coaches and Housing services.
-It provides treatment to women and men.
+A+ Counseling Center is an inpatient substance abuse rehab facility in Fort Washington, Maryland that is situated in the 20744 zip code.
+A+ Counseling Center provides Social skills development, Domestic violence services and Recovery coaches.
+It provides services to women and men.

 Address: 10903 Indian Head Highway, Suite 504, Fort Washington, MD 20744 in Prince Georges County